Second Difference Solutions, LLC

 Closing Note

-The point of this case study is not that Green River’s story is impressive — though $20,000 a month in new recurring revenue is genuinely impressive.
+The point of this case study is not that this story is impressive, though $20,000 a month in new recurring revenue is genuinely impressive.
 The point is that the story is visible in the books.
 Every decision the owner made shows up as a line item, a balance change, a ratio shift, or a trend inflection.
-BizAnalyzer’s job is to make those patterns impossible to miss — whether the owner is the one running the business, an accountant advising the business, or a lender sizing the next loan.
+BizAnalyzer’s job is to make those patterns impossible to miss, whether the owner is the one running the business, an accountant advising the business, or a lender sizing the next loan.

 A business with clear financials can tell its own story.
 A business without clear financials is a business whose owner is guessing.